 The difficulties around managing email signatures for new employees

-Personal information is, by definition, unique to each individual.
-In the context of an email signature, it is closely related to how that person wishes to be perceived.
+Personal information is, by definition, unique to each individual and, in the context of an email signature, closely related to how that person wishes to be perceived.
 Spelling names correctly, respecting chosen gender orientations, and faithfully reflecting job seniority are all important to most people’s self-worth.
-The same is true when dealing with contact information, links to personal web pages, and social media profiles.
+The same is true when dealing with contact information and links to personal webpages and social media profiles.
 Getting this right in the onboarding process takes a certain amount of care.

-Allied with this is the importance of ensuring consistency in how employees of the organization are perceived by those they communicate with via email.
+Allied to this is the importance of ensuring consistency in how employees of the organization are perceived by those they communicate with via email.
 Email signatures that appear differently present a picture of disorganization and disarray.
-Email signatures that omit components that other signature templates include are missed opportunities to impart information, engage their audience, reinforce the brand, and promote key marketing messages.
+Email signatures that omit components that other email signatures include are missed opportunities to impart information, engage their audience, reinforce the brand and promote key marketing messages.

-Here are important questions you need to consider when managing email signatures for new employees:
+In summary, here are the things you need to consider when managing email signatures for new employees:

 How can you ensure data accuracy?

-There’s more than one way to design an email signature, and figuring out an appropriate set of data to include is a good starting point.
-Will you opt for a basic plain text approach because that’s nice and simple?
-Or try to use a more advanced HTML design with images that you need to ensure render correctly when displayed on multiple formats?
-You also need to ensure an appropriate legal disclaimer is used, and check this with your compliance team beforehand.
+There’s more than one way to design an email signature and figuring out an appropriate set of data to include is a good starting point.
+Will you opt for a basic plain text approach because that’s nice and simple, or try to use a more advanced design with images that you need to ensure they render correctly when displayed on multiple formats?
+You absolutely need to ensure an appropriate legal disclaimer is used, and check this with your compliance team beforehand.

 Email signatures typically sit with the IT team as part of the onboarding process.
-But surely marketing should have a part to play.
-This is because email signatures extend the brand experience and can carry important marketing messages and campaigns.
+But surely marketing should have a part to play, because email signatures extend the brand experience and can carry important marketing messages and campaigns.
 This needs to be ironed out in advance, especially as you’ll need to anticipate what happens when email signatures have to be updated or changed completely.

-Do you want different email signatures for different kinds of employees?
+Whether you want different email signatures for different kinds of employees

 A single signature style and template for every employee really limits the possibilities of what you can do with email signatures.
-What if you need to include multiple languages?
-Or your legal disclaimer needs to account for local regulatory laws?
-What if you have some variety across employees?
+What if you need multiple languages?
+Or does your legal disclaimer need to account for local regulatory laws?
+What if you had some variety across employees?
 What if you could have different email signatures for different kinds of email recipients?